 #6.
-Seamless project updates
+Lead to seamless project updates

 PMs and team leads don’t need to hold meetings or have multiple phone calls and endless email chains to update stakeholders and clients about project progress.

-They can just add them as a guest on a project management software, where they can see the project board with milestones on it.
+They can just add them as a guest on project management software, where they can see the project board with milestones on it.

 In a Work OS like monday.com, you can build project boards, mark milestones, and visualize them, so everyone understands exactly how much they’ve accomplished and how much is left to be done.